Microsoft vpn edge: A practical guide to understand, configure, and optimize VPN connections on Windows with Microsoft Edge integration in 2026.

 How do I uninstall or disable the VPN on Windows without breaking Edge?

 Open Settings > Network & Internet > VPN, select the VPN you want to remove, and click Remove.
 If you just want to disconnect, choose Disconnect.
 Edge will revert to normal browsing once the VPN isn’t connected.
-K e electric locations: The ultimate VPN guide for privacy, access, and security across global sites

 Can Microsoft Edge’s privacy features replace a VPN?